• Skip to primary navigation

 5. using an immersion blender or regular blender with a vented lid, blend until smooth and creamy

-top side view of blended soup being poured back into the pot on the stovetop
+The blended soup being poured back into the pot on the stovetop.

 6. return the soup mixture back to the pot and turn the heat back on

-top side view of dried tarragon being added to the soup mixture in the pot on the stovetop
+Dried tarragon being added to the soup mixture in the pot on the stovetop.

 7. stir in dried tarragon

-top side view of miso paste being added to the heated soup mixture
+The miso paste being added to the heated soup mixture.

 8. stir in miso paste or coconut aminos, and nutritional yeast (if using)

-top side view of fresh chopped kale being added to the soup mixture in the pot on the stovetop
+A handful of fresh chopped kale being added to the soup mixture in the pot on the stovetop.

 9. add finely chopped kale, put on a tight-fitting lid, and cook for another 2 minutes until kale is slightly tender and bright green

-top side view of the finished soup being stirred with a wooden spoon in the pot on the stovetop
+The finished soup being stirred with a wooden spoon in the pot on the stovetop.

 10. stir well, salt and pepper to taste, and enjoy